daisy/reading-apps-ux-reqs/requirements/draft/user-reqs.md

 Priority: Could-have

-#### The user could be able to adjust the pause length between content blocks during embedded audio playback, if supported by the publication.
+#### The user could be able to adjust the pause length between content blocks during embedded audio playback, if supported by the publication

 The user could configure the length of pauses between sentences, paragraphs, or other content blocks during embedded audio playback.
 This